Financial Universe

 • For Latin America, the international research institute Research and Markets expects the revenue for the embedded finance market to grow by 27% by 2029, reaching 13,7 billion dollars by the end of that period.

-• According to a study conducted by Deloitte, industries such as retail, consumer goods and more services contributing to over 35% of the GDP will be able to expand their financial product and service offering and capture R$ 23 billion a year within five years.
+• According to a study conducted by Deloitte, Brazilian industries—such as retail, consumer goods and more services contributing to over 35% of the GDP—will be able to expand their financial product and service offering and capture R$ 23 billion a year within five years.

 Chart on estimated revenue in financial services by sector analyzed in 2026